apmitchell18/dql-hot-lab-guides/DQL HOT 1 - DQL Fundamentals/content/02_DQL_Entities/index.md

-Using a relationship field, add a list of processes running on each host to the results.
+Using a relationship field, add a list of process groups running on each host to the results.

 (**Hint**: See the [Relationship Mapping Table](https://www.dynatrace.com/support/help/shortlink/grail-querying-monitored-entities#relationship-mapping-table) for information on the relationship fields available in DQL.)